 FTPs have business-specific features that are important for companies.
 Using an FTP allows the transfer of multiple files.
 More importantly, it can transfer entire directories, saving a lot of time and hassle.
-Further, numerous directories can be transferred all at once.
-The obvious benefits of this include directories with valuable data for specific departments of a company can be transferred in their entirety instead of file by file.
+Furthermore, numerous directories can be transferred all at once.
+The obvious benefits of this include directories with valuable data for specific departments can be transferred in their entirety instead of file by file.

 Limitations of FTP

 Security issues are the biggest concern companies have with secure file transfer protocols.
-Password theft is a common occurrence on FTPs, and private data can be read by unauthorized users.
-FTPs in general lack the necessary encryption to secure valuable information to a level that would make companies feel comfortable trusting FTP usage.
+Password theft is a common occurrence on FTPs and private data can be read by unauthorized users.
+FTPs in general lack the necessary encryption to secure valuable information.
 Packet capture is an unfortunate consequence of FTP, as it can be exploited by hackers to read sensitive company data transferred using an FTP.

 An FTP won’t meet the requirements of companies in need of large file transfers.
 There are restrictions to file sizes for FTPs.
-The size of the file allowed differs depending on the FTP used, but the difference in size restriction is around one to two gigabytes per file.
-Furthermore, Users can’t transfer to numerous recipients at once, which is a necessity in most businesses.
+The size of the file allowed differs depending on the FTP used.
+Unfortunately, the difference in size restriction is around one to two gigabytes per file.
+Furthermore, users can’t transfer to numerous recipients at once, which is a necessity in most businesses.